Daisy Dunn

-Daisy Florence Dunn is an English author and classicist.
+Daisy Florence Dunn is an English author and classicist who is known for making her specialty accessible to the public through radio and other media avenues.

 Early life and education

 Daisy Dunn was born in London and attended Ibstock Place School in Southwest London and The Lady Eleanor Holles School in Hampton on an academic scholarship.
-She graduated in Classics from St Hilda's College, Oxford in 2009, and won a scholarship to study for an MA in the History of Art at the Courtauld Institute, London, specialising in Titian, Venice and Renaissance Europe.
+She graduated in classics from St Hilda's College, Oxford in 2009, and won a scholarship to study for an MA in the History of Art at the Courtauld Institute, London, specialising in Titian, Venice and Renaissance Europe.
 She was awarded a PhD from University College London with a thesis exploring ekphrasis in Greek and Latin poetry and sixteenth-century Italian painting.
-She was long-listed in 2015 for the international Notting Hill Editions Prize for the essay "An Unlikely Friendship".
+She was long-listed in 2015 for the international £20,000 Notting Hill Editions Prize for the essay "An Unlikely Friendship".